 Registration of mail parcel takes much time.

 Time is wasted in managing mails without a management system

+Often important mails are received in advance and forgotten at the time it is needed

 Aim of the project

-The aim of the project is to develop an email scheduling system that will help the manager and staff of a corporate organization to send email at a specified time, which will help to increase organizations productivity.
+The aim of the project is to develop an email scheduling system that will help the manager and staff of a corporate organizations to send email at a specified time, which will help to increase organizations productivity.

 Objectives